espenmn/medialog.markdown/README.rst

 Introduction
 ============

-An markdown widget for Plone
+An markdown editor for Plone

 Installation